dextro-gear/cg-sprint-practice-task/README.md

 2. Get item details by ID (item ID, price, description, customer ID, customer name).
 3. Endpoint for customer to buy item.
 4. Find all items bought by customer.
+5. Add balance amount to the customer's account; the REST endpoint should accept customer ID and balance in PUT request.

 Commit your code to your own repositories.